In this issue we are going to look at some common foot problems that not only affect athletes, but also affect the general population.

 "A unique set of actions and reactions that your foot performs while in motion to support, cushion and balance your body."

 If you suffer from pronation or supination, or are seeking to prevent its occurrence it is important to follow the information in this article.
 In addition, adding a few simple stretches to your fitness program will also help.
-To get you started on a safe and effective stretching routine learn more about The Stretching Handbook and how it can improve your fitness.
+To get started on a safe and effective stretching routine that's just right for you, check out the Ultimate Guide to Stretching & Flexibility.

 What is Pronation?